 If the cell already shows a score, you will see the student's past scores as described below.
 Select Start or Print Assessment in the popup window.

-Assessments can be administered online, using a mixed format (with the teacher at a computer and the student using a printed form), or using print forms for both the teacher and student.
+Most assessments can be administered online, using a mixed format (with the teacher at a computer and the student using a printed form), or using print forms for both the teacher and student.
 (Encoding assessments are administered differently.)
 For more information, see How to Administer CBM Assessments.
 For mixed format and print assessments, braille forms are also available for most measures for students who have Braille selected in the Accommodations preference.

 Viewing the Scores

 For each student, you will see the student's grade and the student's latest Correct Per Minute (CPM) score (if any) for each type of assessment.
 When benchmarks are available for a student's grade and the current season (Fall, Winter, or Spring), the background color shows which benchmark category the score falls into.
 Note: For Rapid Automatic Naming assessments, there are just two benchmark categories: At/Above Benchmark (green) and At Risk (red).